 Discuss the reward with your child beforehand – agree to the terms, for example for every hour spent practicing, they will earn a star on the chart.
 These stars can either be traded for things like more computer time or TV time or they can “buy” actual rewards such as toys or games.
 Most children really enjoy working towards a clear goal like this.

-Remember to keep discussing your child’s progress and always tell them they’re doing well when they are.
+Remember to keep discussing your child’s progress and always tell them they’re doing well when they are, this will help them to become confident children.
 The best schools will have clear goals set in place for your child, like this private school in Cardiff.
-Goals at school can be followed up at home; stay in touch with your child’s teachers so you can support their learning as a team.
+Goals at school can be followed up at home; build a relationship with your child’s teachers so you can support their learning as a team and help them with their homework in the most effective way.